valeIT/valeIT.github.io/projects/index.md

 For more info about me and the website you can check the [about page](/about).

+## Work

+For everything work related you can check my [work page](/work).

 ## Apps

 For more info about the personal apps (keep notice that many of them are years old at this point) check the [apps page](/apps).
-For my professional apps you can check my [work page](/work).

 ## Bots